iaora/busAlert/README.md

 Run the following commands:
 - "sudo mysql"
-- "create database url;"
+- "create database alert;"
-- "create user 'url'@'localhost' identified by 'url';"
+- "create user 'alert'@'localhost' identified by 'alert';"
-- "grant all privileges on url.* to 'url'@'localhost';"
+- "grant all privileges on alert.* to 'alert'@'localhost';"
 - "flush privileges;"
 Quit out of mysql with "quit".
 Then run:
 - "./migrate.py db init"